Palestine 36: Release

+The film had its world premiere in the Gala Presentations section of the 2025 Toronto International Film Festival on 5 September, to a 20 minute standing ovation.
+It received its European premiere as part of the Official Selection BFI London Film Festival 2025.
+The film was released in the United Kingdom on 31 October 2025, by Curzon Film.
+It won Best Film at the 38th Tokyo International Film Festival in November 2025.
+It was screened at the Coca-Cola Open Air Cinema at the 32nd Sarajevo Film Festival, in the Open Air section on 19 August 2026.

-It is one of three films on Palestinian history to be submitted to the 98th Academy Awards for Best International Feature Film – the others being All That's Left of You and The Voice of Hind Rajab.
+It was one of three films on Palestinian history to be submitted to the 98th Academy Awards for Best International Feature Film – the others being All That's Left of You and The Voice of Hind Rajab.

 Curzon Film released the film in the United Kingdom on 31 October 2025.
-Haut et Court will release the film in France on 14 January 2026.
+Haut et Court released the film in France on 14 January 2026.
+Prior to TIFF, Watermelon Pictures acquired the U.S. distribution rights to the film.

+The film has been banned for screening in Jerusalem.
+During a raid on 22 January on a screening in East Jerusalem, Israeli police alleged that the projectionist was screening a film promoting work by a terrorist organization.
+The production company denied the allegations.
+Jacir has appealed against the ban.

 Reception

-Rotten Tomatoes currently (as of November 2025) rates the film at 100%, based on 21 reviews, including 8 Top Critics.
+Critical response

+On Metacritic, which uses a weighted average, the film holds a score of 67/100 based on 11 critics, indicating "generally favorable" reviews.

 The Guardian gave the film 3 stars describing it as an "emotionally stirring drama [which] follows a year of brutal conflict in the Middle East with a huge cast of characters caught up in the turmoil".
 The review continues: "This is a heartfelt film, if rather stolidly paced and sometimes pedagogically conveyed.
 The cast includes such Palestinian heavyweight actors as Hiam Abbass and Saleh Bakri as passionate rebels.
 Jeremy Irons plays the high commissioner Sir Arthur Wauchope who presides with bland complacency over this troublesome possession.
 The other colonials are divided, in the traditional style, into “good British” – Billy Howle as a troubled and ineffectually pro-Arab civil servant – and “bad British” – Robert Aramayo as the brutal Captain Orde Wingate, who here personifies the arrogance and cruelty of the coloniser, shooting civilians in cold blood and ordering the collective punishment of entire villages".

-Variety said "'Prescient' is perhaps the most appropriate word to describe Palestine 36" and "The performances are uniformly excellent and in tandem with each other — true ensemble work where each actor complements his screen partners.The one missed note is Robert Aramayo as the villainous British military captain, who’s missing only a twirling mustache in how caricatured the character is written and performed.".
+Variety said, "'Prescient' is perhaps the most appropriate word to describe Palestine 36" and "The performances are uniformly excellent and in tandem with each other — true ensemble work where each actor complements his screen partners.
+The one missed note is Robert Aramayo as the villainous British military captain, who’s missing only a twirling mustache in how caricatured the character is written and performed."